Tom Kha Gai (Coconut Milk Chicken Soup)

 - 5–16 Red Chilies (Bird’s Eye preferred), to taste and deseeded depending on desired heat level – cut in half and smashed with knife

-- 5 inch knob of Ginger – sliced
+- 2.5-inch knob of Ginger – peeled and sliced

-- 5 inch knob of Galangal – sliced then chopped into thin strips
+- 2.5-inch knob of Galangal – peeled and sliced into thin strips

-- 4 Lemongrass stalks – bottom woody part and upper tough parts of the stalk chopped off and outer skin removed and discarded, then sliced diagonally into 1cm wide pieces
+- 4 Lemongrass stalks – bottom woody part and upper tough parts of the stalk chopped off and outer skin removed and discarded, then sliced at an angle into 1-cm wide pieces

 - 1/2 Red Onion – thinly sliced

-- 1 medium sized Tomato (remove skin if desired but it is not necessary) – chopped into wedges
+- 1 medium Tomato – skinned if desired and chopped into wedges

 - 1 small bunch (5–7 leafy sprigs) Coriander – roughly chopped